 Note: The provisions listed are based on information provided by the applicant, which is subject to revisions as the applications are further refined.
+In addition to the regulations listed, other minor and technical variations to the implementing by-law may also apply, including changes that may take place before Council adoption of the by-law, should the application be approved.

-Proposed RM11 Exception Zoning Regulations
+Proposed RM11 Zoning Regulations